-A common fertility myth is that a woman can’t get pregnant when she’s on her period.
+A common fertility myth is that you can’t get pregnant during your period.
 While the odds for pregnancy are lower on the days you’re on your period, they aren’t zero.

 Here’s what you need to know about fertility and having sex on your period.

-The ability to conceive is miraculous.
-It requires the meeting of a male’s sperm with a female’s egg.
-Once a woman’s ovary releases an egg, the egg lives for only between 12 and 24 hours.
-The male sperm can live for about three days.
+Conception requires the meeting of sperm with an egg.
+Once the ovary releases an egg, the egg lives for only between 12 and 24 hours.
+The sperm can live for about 3 days.

-The typical female cycle is 28 days.
-Day 1 is when she starts her period.
-A woman typically ovulates around day 14 (but it could be around days 12, 13, or 14).
+The typical menstrual cycle is 28 days.
+Day 1 is the start of your period.
+Ovulation usually occurs around day 14 (but it could be around days 12, 13, or 14).

-Ovulation is when a woman’s ovary releases an egg for fertilization.
-If a sperm is available in the uterus, pregnancy can occur.
+Ovulation is when the ovary releases an egg for fertilization.
+If sperm is available in the uterus, pregnancy can occur.

-Ovulation can vary based on a woman’s cycle.
-Some women have a longer cycle of around 35 days between periods.
+Ovulation can vary based on your cycle.
+Some people have a longer cycle of around 35 days between periods.
 Ovulation would then happen around day 21.
-Women with a shorter cycle of 21 days ovulate around day 7.
+Those with a shorter cycle of 21 days ovulate around day 7.

 It’s easy to mistake vaginal bleeding for the beginning of a period.
 It’s possible you could bleed during ovulation when you’re most fertile.
 This could easily be mistaken for a period.
-Having unprotected sex at this time dramatically increases your chances of becoming pregnant.
+Having sex without a barrier method at this time dramatically increases your chances of becoming pregnant.

-Another consideration is that a man’s sperm can live inside a woman for up to 72 hours after ejaculation.
+Another consideration is that sperm can live up to 72 hours after ejaculation.
 Toward the end of your period, your chances of becoming pregnant will increase.

-A woman’s likelihood of getting pregnant can rise and fall throughout her ovulation cycle.
-While the average female’s monthly cycle may be 29 days, others may have a cycle that varies from 20 to 40 days, or longer.
+The likelihood of getting pregnant can rise and fall throughout the ovulation cycle.
+While the average person’s monthly cycle may be 29 days, others may have a cycle that varies from 20 to 40 days or longer.

-While these numbers may be low, it doesn’t mean a woman can ever be 100 percent assured that she won’t get pregnant on her period.
+While these numbers may be low, it means you can never be 100% assured that you won’t get pregnant on your period.

-If you’re trying to get pregnant, having sex on your period won’t likely help you to conceive unless your menstrual cycle is less than 28 days.
+If you’re trying to get pregnant, having sex on your period won’t help you conceive unless your menstrual cycle is fewer than 28 days.
 But it’s always possible that you could become pregnant.